aiidateam/aiida-hyperqueue/docs/source/get_started.md

 :::

-Then download the latest version of HyperQueue, untar the binary and put it in the directory you just created:
+Then download the latest version (`v0.18.0`) of HyperQueue, untar the binary and put it in the directory you just created:

 :::{code-block} console

-wget -qO- https://github.com/It4innovations/hyperqueue/releases/download/v0.11.0/hq-v0.11.0-linux-x64.tar.gz | tar xvz -C $HOME/bin
+wget -qO- https://github.com/It4innovations/hyperqueue/releases/download/v0.18.0/hq-v0.18.0-linux-x64.tar.gz | tar xvz -C $HOME/bin
 :::

+For the older version of HyperQueue, you can change the version number in the URL.

 Next, if the directory isn't already part of your `PATH`, add the following line to your `.bashrc`: